Mrhangetsu6514/Data-Engineering/README.md

 * **Quality Gates:** Integrating data validation layers to ensure "clean" property data before BI ingestion.
 * **Cloud Migration:** Preparing the Dockerized stack for deployment on AWS or GCP.

----

-**Would you like me to help you format a specific "About the Founder" section to highlight your leadership at Matzati.casa in the README?**